fgoujeon/maki/doc/concepts/state.md

 ## How to define states with Maki

 You don't directly create state objects when using Maki.
 What you do is create state *configuration* objects and give Maki references to these objects.
-Eventually, when you instantiate a state machine, Maki creates internal state objects based on their configuration.
+Eventually, when you instantiate a state machine, Maki creates instances of `maki::state` based on their configuration.

 A state configuration is a `constexpr` variable of type `maki::state_conf` (which is actually a class template with plenty of template parameters you don't have to worry about):